circuitdojo/air-quality-wing-library/README.md

 ## Usage

 Insert a Xenon, Boron or Argon into a Air Quality Wing.
 Create a new project and import the library.
-(Search for `AirQuality`)
+(Search for `AirQualityWing`)

 Here's a base example.
 (Also available under `usage/usage.ino`)